-Showcasing world-class beaches, craft breweries, theme parks, intriguing museums, and some of the best Mexican cuisine this side of the border, San Diego is jam-packed with fun things to do.
+Showcasing world-class beaches, craft breweries, theme parks, intriguing museums and some of the best Mexican cuisines on this side of the border, San Diego is jam-packed with fun things to do.

-From great outdoor activities to awesome nightlife and culture, this Southern Californian city has it all!
+From great outdoor activities to spectacular nightlife and sophisticated cultural experiences, this Southern Californian city has it all!

-Thankfully, we’ve done the research for you — all you need to worry about is which of the near-endless fun and unusual things to do in San Diego will be ticked off the bucket list first.
+All you need to worry about is which of the near-endless fun and unusual things to do in San Diego you can tick off the bucket list first.

 Ready to explore all the best bits San Diego has to offer?
 Read on!